guard/guard/README.md

 ask question in the issue tracker, instead join us in our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

-When you file an issue, please...
+When you file an issue, please try to follow to these simple rules if applicable:

 * Make sure you run Guard with `bundle exec` first.
 * Add debug information to the issue by running Guard with the `--debug` option.